Last updated at 21:49, 18 Apr 2014 Uploaded at 10:07, 22 Jan 2014

 17. Click "Build Patch" and close Wrye Bash.

-*BOSS will still give you Bash Tag suggestions after this.
+*LOOT will still give you Bash Tag suggestions after this.
 Don't worry, what you did in Wrye Bash fixed these.
-BOSS just likes to keep these suggestions there.
+LOOT just likes to keep these suggestions there.

 *You'll have to repeat this section each time you add or remove a mod but you'll see a lot less CTDs and bugs.